kodehat/portkey/README.md

 ### Application Code

-**portkey** is a *go* application.
+**portkey** is a *Go* application.
 You can install its dependencies with `go mod download`.

+Live reloading is possible by installing [air](https://github.com/cosmtrek/air) and calling `air`.

 ### Frontend

 The frontend dependencies (e.g. TailwindCSS, AlpineJS) can be installed with `npm install --include dev`.

 They can be watched with `npm run watch` and built with `npm run build`.

 ### Templates